tock/tock/doc/reference/trd-uart.md

 with one another, they each receive copies of the received data.

 Suppose, for example, that there are two clients.
 One of them calls `receive_buffer` for 8 bytes.
 A user starts typing "1234567890" at the console.
 After the third byte, another client calls `receive_buffer` for 4 bytes.
 After the user types "7", the second client will receive a `received_buffer` callback with a buffer containing "4567".
 After the user types "8", the first client will receive a callback with a buffer containing "12345678".
+If the second client then calls `receive_buffer` with a 1-byte buffer, it will receive "9".
+It never sees "8", since that has been consumed by the time it makes this second receive call.

 7 Authors' Address